cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 No data.

-- k1: bottom half
+- k1: bottom part
-- k2: top half
+- k2: top part

 Exceptions
 ##########

+- ``k.bad_argument`` if the split point is not within the object.
 - ``k.bad_operation`` if the region cannot be split for the reasons listed above.
 - ``k.bad_kind`` if the donated key is not a slot key.